UoB-COMSM0166/2025-group-27/README.md

 ### 4.1 Core Gameplay Implementation

-The core gameplay loop of Glitchwood revolves around real-time movement, combat, and adaptive environmental interaction.
-We implemented this loop by combining player input handling, procedural environment generation, adaptive enemy logic, and modular support systems such as pets and weather.
+The core gameplay loop of Glitchwood revolves around real-time movement, combat, and environmental interaction.
+This was implemented by combining player input handling, procedural environment generation, adaptive enemy logic, and modular support systems like pets and weather.

 #### Player Controls and Input Handling

 Players control their character using keyboard keys (WASD for movement) and mouse input (aiming and clicking to attack).
-Internally, we rely on p5.js event functions:
+Internally, we use p5.js event functions:

 - `keyPressed()` and `keyReleased()` update movement states
 - `mouseClicked()` triggers weapon attacks based on the character's class